getgrav/grav-learn/pages/08.advanced/04.environment-config/docs.md

   enabled: true
 ```

-Similarly you may want to enable CSS and Js Asset Pipelining (combining + minification) for your production site only (`user/www.mysite.com/config/system.yaml`):
+Similarly, you may want to enable CSS and Js Asset Pipelining (combining + minification) for your production site only (`user/www.mysite.com/config/system.yaml`):

 ```
 assets: